Prabhat Sarma: Personal life and family

-Sarma's daughter Tarali Sarma is a National Award-winning singer.
+Sarma's daughter, Tarali Sarma, is a National Award–winning singer.

 Career

 Sarma was a staff artist in the Information and Public Relations Department of the Government of Assam from 1960 to the end of 1990.
-He joined Akashvani Guwahati Centre in 1973 and retired from his job in 1998.
+He joined Akashvani Guwahati Centre in 1973 and retired in 1998.

 Sarma formed a musical team called Panchjanya Sankhadhanni with various indigenous musical instrumentalists from Assam.
-Panchjanya Sankhadhanni was later renamed as Devgandhar.
-In addition to working as music director in Assamese films like Black-money, Santaan, Sandhyarag, Sarathi, Aaponjan, Mohmukti, Anal, Kadamatale Krishna Naache, Shrimanta Shankardev, etc., Sarma also performed music in the Assamese TV serials like Patharughate Ringiyai and Brikodar Baruar Biya.
+Panchjanya Sankhadhanni was later renamed Devgandhar.
+In addition to working as a music director in Assamese films such as Black Money, Santaan, Sandhyarag, Sarathi, Aaponjan, Mohmukti, Anal, Kadamatale Krishna Naache, and Shrimanta Shankardev, Sarma also composed music for Assamese TV serials such as Patharughate Ringiyai and Brikodar Baruar Biya.

-Sarma was regarded as a distinguished performer of Borgeet which were composed by Srimanta Sankardeva and Madhavdeva in the 15th-16th centuries.
+Sarma was regarded as a distinguished performer of Borgeet, which were composed by Srimanta Sankardeva and Madhavdeva in the 15th–16th centuries.

-Sarma was also exploring Sattriya dance, a classical form pioneered in Assam by Srimanta Sankardeva.
-He had a number of musical instruments, including a few that are now obsolete, built a miniature museum and later used the obscure instruments to perform orchestras.
-He played different indigenous folk instruments like the Khol, Nagara, Bhortal, Dotara and Tabla.
+Sarma also explored Sattriya dance, a classical form pioneered in Assam by Srimanta Sankardeva.
+He had a number of musical instruments, including some that are now obsolete, and built a miniature museum.
+He later used these rare instruments in orchestral performances.
+He played various indigenous folk instruments such as the Khol, Nagara, Bhortal, Dotara, and Tabla.

 Awards

 Sarma received the Sangeet Natak Akademi Award in 2003 for his contribution to the traditional and folk music of Assam.
-He was honored with the Asom Shilpi Diwas Award by the Assam government in 2001.
+He was honoured with the Asom Shilpi Diwas Award by the Government of Assam in 2001.